International

 Mayo Clinic Team, February 2003

 The 5th trip in November, 2003 involved two teams over a two week period.
 Over 40 patients were evaluated utilizing the Acuson Cypress Echo machine.
 Nine patients underwent corrective cardiac surgery.
-A broad based strategy is slowly evolving to increase the number of teams, and pursue further training of native Haitian health care personnel.
+A broad based strategy was proposed to increase the number of teams, and pursue further training of native Haitian health care personnel.
 The Mayo Clinic team returned in February, 2005.
 They successfully performed 5 open heart operations.
-The International Children's Heart Fund is planning to return in November, 2006 for 2 weeks, to perform both adult and pediatric cardiac surgery.
-Additionally a broad based initiative to study the incidence and prevalence of rheumatic fever and rheumatic heart disease is planned.

 (A testimonial from the Team Testimonial page can be viewed here, 3.6M MS Powerpoint)